ostdotcom/ost-sdk-php/README.md

 echo json_encode($response, JSON_PRETTY_PRINT);
 ```

-### Transactions Module
+#### Transactions Module

-Once you’ve fetched the rule method and rule parameters to be passed using services
+After reviewing the rules information received using services in the Rules
-in rule module you can start with executing the transfer using the services provided
+module, you will know what data is required to execute transfers
-in transaction module.
+with a token rule using the services provided in the Transaction module.

 ```php
 $transactionService = $ostObj->services->transactions;